 School catering is provided by Scottish Borders Council.
 The menus offered conform to the National Guidelines prepared by the Scottish Government and support the School's Health Promotion agenda.

-We have a cashless catering system, using Biometric.
-We were very pleased that we are the very first school in Scottish Borders which will be able to take advantage of the latest technology in biometrics to ensure that meals and snacks are paid for as quickly and efficiently as possible.
+We have a cashless catering system in our School.
 In addition to making the service quicker for pupils and reducing the need to find money on a daily basis, it also allows parents to ensure that money intended for school meals is being used for that purpose.
-Pupils are able to load cash directly through loaders situated within the school using our biometric system.
+Pupils are able to load cash directly through loaders situated within the school.
 A further major advantage of the system is that pupils who are entitled to free school meals will use exactly the same card, which will automatically be credited on a daily basis, and allow them to use the catering service in the same way as all other pupils.